CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Numerical results

 \subsection{Dynamic Poiseuille flow}

 In this numerical experiment the accuracy of the presented CutFEM approach is analyzed for an evolving domain.
-Precisely, we study the perturbation of a Poiseuille flow profile by the motion of an enclosed moving rigid body (cf.\ Fig.~\ref{fig:problem_overview}).
+Precisely, we study the perturbation of a Poiseuille flow profile by the motion of an enclosed moving rigid body (cf.\ Fig.~\ref{fig:problem_overview}) and whether application of the ghost penalty operator leads to a disturbance of the solution.
 The test configuration is chosen in such a way, that the Poiseuille profile is preserved in the pipe, even though a moving rigid body is present.
 We than analyze if the Poiseuille flow is recovered by the CutFEM approach.

 The computational domain is $\Omega = (0, l_x) \times (-l_y, l_y)$, with $l_x = 3, l_y = 0.5$, we let $I = (0, 40]$.
 A parabolic Poiseuille flow profile is prescribed at the left inflow boundary, that is given by